BrendanGasparin/100-days-of-code/log.md

 ### Day 4: May 30, 2025

 **Today's progress:** Doubled the speed of the Invaders of Uranus game in response to user feedback on X/Twitter.
 Fixed an issue where some explosions did not decrease their Y position.
 Made a randomly generated starscape in the background.
+I also made cosmetic changes, like pixelating most of the graphics and adding a little astronaut dude on the title screen.

 **Thoughts:** I need to add another enemy, or there aren't really any invaders of Uranus, just asteroids.